tiny8877/okta.github.io/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 Universal applications address this problem by executing as much as possible on your server and sending only the finished page to the client.
 Nuxt.js is a framework built on top of Vue designed to provide opinionated defaults to address a lot of the issues developers encounter as they develop universal applications.

-In this tutorial, you’ll build an application with Nuxt using multiple routes populated with data from an API all rendered on the server.
+In this tutorial, you'll build an application with Nuxt using multiple routes populated with data from an API all rendered on the server.
 Then you will protect that information with authentication and require users to sign in.
 All you need to follow along all is a version of NPM newer than 5.2.0 and your preferred editor.

 With a Vue single page app, your index page looks like this: